 Climbing French beans

 These need a support to climb up.
-The traditional method is to grow them in a double row of bamboo canes (use 1.8m/6ft tall canes), with 45cm (18in) between the rows.
+The traditional method is to grow them along a double row of bamboo canes (use 1.8m/6ft tall canes), with 45cm (18in) between the rows.
 Place the bamboo canes 15cm (6in) apart within each row and slope them inwards and then tie near the top to a horizontal cane.

 If you don’t have room for rows of canes, you can also make wigwams.
 Again, use 1.8m (6ft) tall canes and use four or five canes per wigwam, spacing each cane 15cm (6in) at the ground.
 Tie the tops of the canes together.
 Growing beans up wigwams is a good method for container growing.